rspamd/rspamd/doc/modules/dmarc.md

 To enable storing of report information, `reporting` must be set to `true`.

+Actions can be forced for messages based on DMARC disposition as demonstrated in example config below.

 ~~~ucl
 dmarc {
 	# Enables storing reporting information to redis